madvil2/hack-websecurity/README.md

 - Voice Recognition Systems

 ## Installation
-To integrate our anti-fraud system into your application, simply include the following script tag:
+To integrate our award-winning anti-fraud system into your application, simply include the following script tag:

 ```html
 <script src="bundle.js"></script>